BrianQMclaren/real-estate/README.md

 # Real-Estate-App

-A one page web app built with react, jest, flow, and webpack.
-It's an app that users to search for homes in there area.
+A web app built with react, jest, flow, and webpack.
+Ideally users can search for homes in there area.
 Still in development...

 ### Prerequisites